lmuntaner/tech-introduction-product-people/docs/networking/rest.md

 ## What is NOT REST

-Sometimes it's better to understand something by looking at what that is NOT.
-Via negativa.
+Sometimes it is better to understand something by looking at what that is NOT.

 Specially when that is a standard that you see everywhere and you can't easily find the non-standard.